hu3agency/ep0_daoTeaching/README.md

 ```
-epicPlaylist: {
+ep0_lessonPlan: {
-  bioMemeticRecordStore:             "369API",
-  bioMemeticOrganization:            "ourStory: Everything Is Music",
+  ourStoryRecordStore:               "432API",
-  bioLinguisticOrgBook:              "huStory: Are We Right?",
+  bioMemeticOrganization:            "huStory: Are We Right?",
   longPlay:                          "lp0_polymathProcess",
-  epicPlaylist:                      "ep0_lessonPlan",
-  epTreeSystem:                      "soil",
-  epHumanSystem:                     "chakras",
   b0mission: {
     groove:                          "gr0ourSource",
     gr0v0ego: {
-      institutionQuestion:           "What global institution will you expplore? (ex. language, mass media, economic, etc.)"
+      institutionQuestion:           "What global institution will you explore?"
       institution:                   "language",

-      collectiveChallengeQuestion:   "Can you name a challenge that is created by the institution you selected? (ex. polarization, division, tribalism, etc.)"
+      challengeQuestion:             "What challenge does this institution create?"
-      collectiveChallenge:           "polarization",
+      challenge:                     "polarization",

-      collectiveEgoQuestion:         "What do you think is causing the challenge you selected? (ex. fear, confusion, anger, etc.)"
+      egoQuestion:                   "What do you think is causing this challenge?"
-      collectiveEgo:                 "fear",
+      ego:                           "fear",

-      institution:                   "language",
+      bookEgoQuestion:               “What book will represent this epicPlaylist’s persona?”,
       bookEgoTitle:                  "A New Earth: Awakening to Your Life's Purpose",
       bookEgoAuthor:                 "Eckhart Tolle",

       gr0v0Output:                   "The Planet's __language__ institution is allowing egoic __fear__ to contribute to the universal challenge of __polarization__.
-We learn from __A New Earch: Awakening to Your Life's Purpose__ by __Eckhart Tolle__ to help deepen our understanding of our collective ego."
+We learn from __A New Earth: Awakening to Your Life's Purpose__ by __Eckhart Tolle__ to help deepen our understanding of our collective ego."
     },
     gr0v1biomimicry: {
       natureMentor:                  "cells",